nusco/narjillos/backlog.md

   We don't use strictfp, because it harms performance.
 So you could get non-deterministic results if you run on a CPU with a different flotpoint precision than the expected one.

++ Exit early in case of extinction
+  Rather than wait for 10 minutes, going through thousands of very fast cycles.

 ##Packaged Application
 >goal: nice user experience